 Colorado State University offers a rigorous classical and contemporary dance program culminating in a Bachelor of Fine Arts in Dance.
 The CSU Dance degree requires a strong physical and mental commitment and an eagerness to learn and improve.

-The B.F.A. in Dance consists of 120 total credits with the following focus areas:
+The B.F.A. in Dance consists of 120 total credits, including the following:

 Performance, Technique, and Foundations

 Dance majors receive four years of daily training in ballet and modern technique.
 Technique classes are accompanied by accomplished musicians in piano, percussion, and a variety of other instruments.
 Ballet study includes investigation of classical, neo-classical, and contemporary forms as well as pointe work.
 In addition to learning various styles of the 20th – 21st century modern techniques, students explore the contemporary developments of the instructors and excerpts from various repertories.
 Additional training in jazz and musical tap forms are offered and encouraged.
 Individual expression and artistic development are cultivated along with strong technical foundations in guided semesters of dance techniques (D220-421 A/B/C).

 Students are initially placed in the appropriate level based on an assessment of their previous training during Fall or Spring Visit and Audition Days or by video audition.
 Placement in technique classes for non-majors depends on space availability, technical level, and suitability.

 Through a series of repertory courses, students learn and perform classical and contemporary dance repertoire.
 In addition to historical adaptations, dancers have the opportunity to perform original works created by faculty and guest artists as part of the Fall and Spring Dance Concerts.
 Performers also collaborate with student choreographers who are featured in these concerts, as well as the Dance Capstone Concert series.
 Rehearsal and performance of dance works for CSU concerts and other outreach engagements are explored throughout the dance degree program.